 The particularity of this format is: it gives you the ability to choose either quality or size.
 Users can decide, which they need more, and this is how it basically differs from PNG.
 That is, you choose what the quality should be, thus the final size of the file is determined.
 The more compression, the smaller the resulting file.
 This helps to save space on your hard drive.

 JPG is often used to store images (colored and bright ones) and sharing images on the Internet.

 In the case of PNG, files are compressed without any loss of quality.
 This raster format is popular when it comes to storing graphic materials, logos, ornaments, text graphics.

 The main advantage of PNG is the ability to choose a palette of storage of transition stages.
 This compression method is great because it’s lossless.

 The PDF format is known to everyone who has had to print documents or materials alike.
 They are exported to PDF to further be printed.
 There will be elements of both raster and vector graphics, be it videos or documents.

-The unique feature of PDF is: it is supported by not only special software like Adobe Acrobat, but also Microsoft applications.
-This format is quite usable because of its flexibility.
+The unique feature of PDF is: it is supported by not only special software like Adobe Acrobat but also Microsoft applications.
+This format is quite useful because of its flexibility.
 Many applications work with it.

 The advantage is: a text in this format is a text, so it can be indexed by search engines.

 This is one of the most convenient ways to store graphic information.
-It combines vector and raster graphics, and is used in publishing houses, in creation of fonts.
-The format is applied for printing images with use of devices supporting the PostScript language.
+It combines vector and raster graphics and is used in publishing houses, in the creation of fonts.
+The format is applied for printing images with the use of devices supporting the PostScript language.
 To have the files functioning or edit them, use the special Adobe applications.
 In other apps, EPS files can only be viewed.